solaimanb/kfats/client/API_INTEGRATION_STATUS.md

 - ✅ Type-safe API communication
 - ✅ Efficient data caching and synchronization
-- ✅ Robust authentication and authorization
+- ✅ **Unified authentication system** (no more duplicate useAuth hooks)
+- ✅ **Stable auth flow** (fixed automatic logout issues)
 - ✅ Modern React patterns and hooks
 - ✅ Error handling and loading states
 - ✅ Scalable architecture

-The foundation is solid - you can now focus on building beautiful UI components and user experiences!
+The foundation is solid and **authentication issues are resolved** - you can now focus on building beautiful UI components and user experiences!